 1. Defining Localization versus Internationalization versus Globalization

-The acronym GILT is used to describe the steps a company must take to expand into foreign markets successfully.
+The acronym GILT describes the steps a company must take to successfully expand into foreign markets.
 GILT stands for Globalization, Internationalization, Localization, and Translation.
 To effectively use GILT, companies must also understand the meaning of globalization, internationalization, and localization.

 Globalization relates to the interdependence of the world's cultures and economies.
 From a global economic development standpoint, it's a high-level, big-picture strategy that involves opening borders to receive goods and technologies and creating policies that promote those flows.
 For companies, globalization refers to the overarching strategies they undertake to operate in different countries, such as how to set up the new entity and what types of rules to follow in software development, human resources, and branding.

 For example, online retailers, such as Amazon and eBay, set up the infrastructure required and build their brands so that customers in multiple countries around the world recognize their brand and can easily buy and receive goods.
 Netflix also established the infrastructure required so that users everywhere could experience their streaming service.
 Another example is Airbnb, which established a logo -- a Belo -- that means "belonging" in all cultures.

 As another example, Nike adopted the swoosh logo that transcends languages.
 Nike also adopted a partnership strategy that includes athletes from all over the world and in different sports so that it is culturally relevant everywhere.
 McDonald's' Golden Arches logo works anywhere, as well.

 In short, globalization involves taking the strategic steps to ensure the door is open for your product, service, and brand to be accepted globally.
 Globalization is critical to set the stage for a successful international expansion.
 After globalization, internationalization is the next step required.